SteelCompendium/data-md-dse/Bestiary/Monsters/Fossil Cryptic/Statblocks/Fossil Cryptic.md

       - effect: The cryptic is constantly surrounded by a 1 aura of swirling debris that obscures their form.
 Ranged abilities that target the cryptic take a bane.
-Additionally, any enemy who enters the aura for the first time in a round or starts their turn there takes 5 damage
+Additionally, any enemy who enters the aura for the first time in a round or starts their turn there takes 5 damage.
   - type: feature
     feature_type: trait
     name: Seismic Step